 Accreditation Commission on Programs in Hospitality Administration, American Culinary Federation Education Foundation, American Dental Association's Commission on Dental Accreditation, Commission on Accreditation of Allied Health Education Programs, (through the Accreditation Review Committee on Surgical Technology and Surgical Assisting [ARCTSA]), Commission of Accreditation of Allied Health Education Programs (through the Committee on Accreditation of Emergency Medical Service Professions [CoAEMSP]), Commission on Accreditation for Health Informatics and Information Management Education, Commission on Accreditation for Respiratory Care, National Association for the Education of Young Children, Committee on Accreditation for Respiratory Care, Accreditation Commission for Education in Nursing.

 Collin College is an equal opportunity institution and provides educational and employment opportunities without discrimination on the basis of race, color, religion, sex, age, national origin, disability, veteran status or other legally protected class.
 In accordance with the Americans with Disabilities Act as amended in 2008 and Section 504 of the Vocational Rehabilitation Act of 1973, Collin College provides accommodations as required by law to afford equal educational opportunities to all people.
-Norma Allen, the ADA/Title IX/504 Coordinator, is located at CHEC Room 349; 972.599.3159.
+The ADA/Title IX/504 Coordinator can be reached at 972.758.3856.
 For more information or to request accommodation services for students, contact ACCESS (Accommodations at Collin College for Equal Support Services) at 972.881.5898 (Voice).
 For persons who are deaf, hard of hearing, or have speech impairments, please contact the ACCESS office at 972.516.5056.
 The Collin College ACCESS Department Video Phone number is 214.299.8216.
 Upon request to the ACCESS Office, the college catalog can be converted to an accessible format for vision or print-oriented disabilities.